MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/microsoft-365-apps-health.md

 Requirements:
 - Microsoft 365 Apps for enterprise, Version 2007 or later
 - A version of Windows 10 supported by Microsoft 365 Apps for enterprise
-- An E3, E5, A3, or A5 subscription plan.
-For example, Microsoft 365 E5 or Office 365 A3.

 ## How to get to the health dashboard